-At Rose Bridge Academy the Attendance Team and Head of Year work with students, staff and families to ensure that nothing gets in the way of student's learning.
+At Rose Bridge Academy the Attendance Team and Head of Year work with pupils, staff and families to ensure that nothing gets in the way of pupil's learning.

 Please contact Mrs Heaton or one of the Head of Years on 01942 510712 Ext 215 or 227 if you have any questions, queries or problems and they will endeavour to support you and your child.

 Good attendance is vital for pupils to achieve their full educational potential.
 Pupils with good attendance records benefit in the following ways:

 |Attendance||Days missed in one year||Weeks missed in one year||Lessons missed in one year||Weeks in 5 years||Lessons missed in 5 years|

 These difficulties can show themselves in a number of different ways e.g. feigning illness, reluctance or failure to attend school even though the child is sent, missing lessons whilst in school.
 If a problem seems to be emerging parents should initially contact the Attendance Office (01942 51072 Ext 215 or 227).
 The attendance team are in place to work with you and your child to resolve any issues which may be preventing your child from attending the Academy.